realgeizt/sabRE/README.md

 * If you do not use other postprocessing scripts just configure SABnzbd to use sabRE's postprocessing script directory sabnzbd/scripts.
 You can do so by using the option "Folders"->"Post-Processing Scripts Folder" in the SABnzbd setup.
 * If you use other postprocessing scripts you need to put these scripts together with sabRE's scripts into one directory so SABnzbd can use them all.
 This means you have to copy sabRE's scripts to another directory or copy other scripts to sabRE's script directory (sabnzbd/scripts).
 Copying other scripts into sabRE's script directory should be no problem, but when you move sabRE's scripts to another directory you have to make sure that the variables PASSWORDS_FILE and TAR_CONTENTS_FILE in settings.py point to the same files as configured in settings.json which is used by sabRE itself, also make sure to copy all .py files, not only postprocess.py.
-When TAR_CONTENTS_FILE in settings.py is incorrect sabRE won't display contents of .tar archives containing downloaded files created by the postprocessor, when PASSWORDS_FILE is incorrect sabRE's postprocessor won't be able to unrar password-protected archives.
+When TAR_CONTENTS_FILE in settings.py is incorrect sabRE won't display contents of tar archives containing downloaded files created by the postprocessor, when PASSWORDS_FILE is incorrect sabRE's postprocessor won't be able to unrar password-protected archives.